kumahq/kuma/docs/madr/decisions/020-kds-redesign.md

 ### Stages

-1. Introduce `ZoneToGlobalStream` with incremental xDS
+1. Introduce `ZoneToGlobalSync` with incremental xDS
-2. Introduce `GlobalToZoneStream` with incremental xDS
+2. Introduce `GlobalToZoneSync` with incremental xDS
+3. Prioritize resource synchronization
-3. Introduce handshake (if required)
+4. Introduce handshake (if required)
-4. Enable the creation of resources on the zone
+5. Enable the creation of resources on the zone - separate MADR